quintian/DevOps-FinalProject/Readme-FinalProject.md

 # question
 - the config done on Jenkins web shall be automated by code? yes for automation
+- distributed build?

 You need to do:
 - jenkins if check out gitlink?